Mark Zuckerberg announces new emoji reactions on WhatsApp - News

 Meta CEO Mark Zuckerberg announced that WhatsApp will update its emoji reactions feature for iOS and Android devices.
 This new update will allow users to react to messages with any emoji included on their keyboards.

-The feature that lets you react to WhatsApp messages was originally released with just five different emoji options.
+The feature that lets you react to WhatsApp messages was originally launched with just five emoji options.

-A limited set of reactions is quite common across different platforms, originating with the engine’s debut on Facebook in 2016.
+A limited set of reactions is quite common across different platforms.
+The debut of this mechanism took place on Facebook in 2016.

 The expansion reflects a mechanism currently available to Instagram users in select regions, which allows any keyboard emoji to be used as a reaction to a direct message on the platform.

-The initiative takes place days before World Emoji Day, an annual celebration of the use of the images we are used to in the app around the world.
+The initiative comes days before World Emoji Day, the annual celebration of the images that app users around the world are used to using.
 The date will be celebrated next Sunday (17).

 * Intern at R7under the supervision of Raphael Hakime